merenlab/anvio.org/_posts/2022-02-07-working-with-minified-states.md

                       -s my_updated_perfect_state.json
                       -n 'perfect_v2'
 ```
 and then load that state via the `load state` button in the settings panel.
 We're now feeling confident saving, changing, and loading states.
 That's great news!

-## Working with minified states
+## Programmers rejoice!
+Working with minified states

 One of the great things about anvi'o's `anvi-import-state` and `anvi-export-state` programs is that we can save some time if we know from the onset that we're going to want to change some aspects of the default state that anvi'o generates.
 Maybe we know, before even booting our interactive session, that we're going to want to see a _phylogram_ instead of a _circlephylogram_.
 Or maybe we want our 'GC Content' layer to be ordered last in our 'layer-orders' settings.
 Whatever the case may be, we know that we don't want to have to load up an interactive interface with the default state, make those changes, and then save them to a new state.
 That's exhausting!
 We also know that we don't want to have to provide values for 50+ datapoints in our custom state.json file, especially if the defaults are more than good enough for 90% of the settings.
 Luckily enough, we don't have to!